root-project/jsroot/docs/JSROOT.md

 Such expression can include arithmetical operations and all methods, provided in JavaScript [Math](http://www.w3schools.com/jsref/jsref_obj_math.asp) class:

    - [opt=Math.abs(px+py)](http://jsroot.gsi.de/dev/?file=../files/hsimple.root&item=ntuple&opt=Math.abs%28px+py%29)

+In the expression one could use "Entry$" and "Entries$" variables.

 One also could specify cut condition, separating it with "::" from the rest draw expression like: